 How Will You Use The Cooler?

-If you’re only camping a couple nights each year and hauling sodas to the backyard for your kid’s birthday party in between, there’s no reason to drop hundreds of dollars on a YETI, Grizzly, Engel, or Pelican cooler.
+If you’re only camping a couple nights each year and hauling sodas to the backyard for your kid’s birthday party in between, there’s no reason to drop hundreds of dollars on a YETI, Grizzly, Engel, OtterBox, or Pelican coolers.

 Conversely, the lighter-stock coolers won’t work for long trips in the backcountry where you need ice for days, and they won’t hold up to wildlife visitors like the heavy-duty ones can.